evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

  At this point, you have all the artifacts necessary to create a Sovrin cluster on VMs in your PC.
 Next, we will proceed to set up the cluster.

  ## Set Up Cluster of Sovrin Validator Nodes
  The file that you see in the current directory, called "Vagrantfile", contains the instructions that Vagrant will follow to command VirtualBox to provision your VMs.
 In addition, it instructs Vagrant to execute a bash file called scripts/validator.sh on each of the Validator VMs to install and configure the required Validator software.
-It also has instructions for ad-hoc provisioning of up to four Agent or client VMs, with the required bash configuration file for that purpose.
+It also has instructions for provisioning of three Agent VMs and one for use as a CLI client, with the required bash configuration file for that purpose.

  The script assumes that a 10.20.30.00/24 virtual network can be created in your PC without conflicting with your external network configuration.
 The addresses of the VMs that will be provisioned will be taken from this network's address range.
 The Vagrantfile script also assumes that a bridged network connection can be made over the 'en0: Wi-Fi (AirPort)' network adapter, which is correct if you are running in a Mac, and you use Wi-Fi instead of a wired ethernet connection.
 It assumes that you are in the US:Mountain timezone.
 All of these settings, and more, can be changed in the Vagrantfile using a text editor.
 You may be able to run this script as-is, or you may want to:
    - Change the timezone  (for a list of candidates, refer to /usr/share/zoneinfo on an Ubuntu system)